josmar-crwdstffng/angular/aio/content/guide/built-in-directives.md

 With the `*ngFor` `trackBy` property, Angular can change and re-render only those items that have changed, rather than reloading the entire list of items.

 1. Add a method to the component that returns the value `NgFor` should track.
-    In this example, the value to track is the item's `id`.
+    In this example, the value to track is the `id` of the item.
-    If the browser has already rendered `id`, Angular keeps track of it and doesn't re-query the server for the same `id`.
+    If the browser has already rendered `id`, Angular keeps track of it and does not re-query the server for the same `id`.

     <code-example header="src/app/app.component.ts" path="built-in-directives/src/app/app.component.ts" region="trackByItems"></code-example>